Search marketing is changing the world. Have you ever used Cortana on your Windows Computer to find a file or document?

 Or asked Siri on your iPhone to tell you where the best Chinese restaurant is?

 Perhaps you’ve asked your Google Home Device about what the weather is like today or ordered a book with the Amazon Echo device.
-Voice search and tools are becoming incredibly popular, and as an appliance repair business owner, you will need to understand how voice search works, as it will become more popular in the future.
+Voice search and tools are becoming incredibly popular, and as an ac repair company or appliance repair business owner, you will need to understand how voice search works, as it will become more popular in the future.

 The growth of voice search is incredible: